This Boston-born big shot is boosting its London presence and that includes hiring its own shiny new group of trainees.

 ...Baby One More Time

 So how does Goodwin compare with its high-octane US firm counterparts in London?
 “We're quite a blend with lots of lateral hires from different firms across the City.
 It's interesting because there's lots of diversity of ideas and different perspectives.”
 On top of that, “the office is still small enough that you know everyone.”
 In addition, sources reckoned that “our hours are probably longer than at most UK firms,” but they emphasised that “we've worked opposite some American firms that have quite a different ethos to Goodwin.
-A large part of that is due to Goodwin being Boston-headquartered as opposed to New York.
+A large part of that is due to Goodwin being Boston-headquartered.
 Boston is more relaxed and less manic, and that translates over to London too.”

 “We're quite a blend with lots of lateral hires."